b3llyfish/kingdoms-of-the-hre/docs/steam_description.md

 * As an archduke of Austria establish your dynasty to gain early access to single heir succession
 * As the leader of the Swiss Confederation build cities to receive region wide buffs from the Cantons

+[b]Artifacts[/b]
+* Gain a crown to kick-start your reign upon gaining a Kingdom
+* Also receive the Golden Bull used to justify your reign as a court artifact

 For a detailed explanation of the changes visit the mod's [url=https://github.com/b3llyfish/kingdoms-of-the-hre/blob/main/README.md]README[/url].

 [h2]FAQ[/h2]